MohamedHammadDeveloper/EPQ/README.md

 ---------------------------------------
 3. Important Problems and Solutions:
 ----------------------------------------
-3.1 Large Data Retrieval (Account History)
+3.1 Large Data Retrieval (Account History):

 Problem: When retrieving account history with a large dataset, the system was facing performance issues and slow response times due to Entity Framework tracking all entities.
 Solution: The issue was solved by using AsNoTracking to prevent EF Core from tracking the entities, which improved performance significantly.
 Code Example: